Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Remove Duplicates From Array of Primitives - IAP.md

 ### Supported IAP Versions

 Itential Transformation Projects are built and tested on particular versions of IAP.
 In addition, Transformation Projects are often dependent on external systems and as such, these Transformation Projects will have dependencies on these other systems.
-This version of **Remove Duplicates - Non Objects - IAP** has been tested with:
+This version of **Remove Duplicates From Array of Primitives - IAP** has been tested with:

 - IAP **2023.1**